GitHub Flow - Part 3

 git commit command:

-git commit -m "Add your-name to Contributors list"bash
+git commit -m "Add your-name to Contributors list"

 your-name with your name.